amandahn/CMPT-125/README.md

 _**Assignment 1: Rotating Red Square**_

 - Written using Ubuntu, this program produces a red square which can be rotated clockwise using the cursor and counterclockwise when holding the left mouse button.
-Utilzes SMFL in C++.
+Utilizes SMFL in C++.

 _**Assignment 1: A Drawing Language**_